 As expected, the Snapdragon 865 packs in Qualcomm’s latest and greatest features that you won’t find on 700 series chips.
 However, the Snapdragon 765G pinches a number of the key ones, including 5G capabilities, Wi-Fi 6, computer vision image processing, support for 120Hz displays, and Quick Charge 4+ compatibility.
 When it comes to covering the core high-end smartphone features, the 765G has us covered.

-Snapdragon 765G is a solid choice for the Pixel 5
+Snapdragon 765G should be a solid choice for the Pixel 5 and OnePlus Nord

 Those looking for the very best smartphone performance and features will certainly prefer Snapdragon 865-powered flagships over handsets powered by the Snapdragon 765G.
 However, the latter is a perfectly decent strategic choice for more affordable 5G handsets.
 The integrated 5G modem saves on costs and also power consumption.
 Performance is a couple of generations behind today’s best, but phones built on the 765G benefit from modern features, including Bluetooth 5.0, high-end image processing, and 120Hz displays.

-The Snapdragon 765G is a sensible component to pick for devices, such as the Pixel 5, that are looking to undercut today’s expensive flagships like the Samsung Galaxy S20 Ultra.
+The Snapdragon 765G is a sensible component to pick for devices, such as the Pixel 5 and OnePlus Nord, that are looking to undercut today’s expensive flagships like the Samsung Galaxy S20 Ultra.
 Great smartphones start with the SoC, but they certainly don’t end with it.
 Ultimately it depends what manufacturers do with their software features, camera hardware, other design aspects.
 Not forgetting that Google has its own Pixel Neural Core technology that it will likely use to enhance Qualcomm’s machine learning and image processing capabilities.
 Likewise, OnePlus always seems to eke some extra performance out of Qualcomm silicon.

 The Snapdragon 765G certainly isn’t a replacement for the very best tech on the market.
 But it is a comprehensive, affordable chip that supports most of the latest high-end trends.